YoolTheFool/RWET/README.md

 I played around with the generators we were given, and I really wanted to make my own simple one.
 The generator is very simple.
 I made a template of the message and then made 6 lists of the different components.
 The different words are being chosen randomly, and give new details on the scene or the hero's actions.
-Then I used "print()" and constructed the poem.I decided to give the poem a shape that reminded me of a spaceship.
+Then I used "print()" and constructed the poem.
+I decided to give the poem a shape that reminded me of a spaceship from the side.

 I wanted to see how each message delivers a different vibe, or situation.
 Each situation conjur a different vision of who is the pilot.
 Is he a hero? a coward? a wierd irrational person? an idealist, or a survivor?
 Whether he chooses to be able to communicate, use the weapons, come out alive and see the next day, etc.
 At first I chose words that implied that the pilot is a man (by accident).
 Then I modify them to be also as if the pilot is a woman.